Information about Couples Therapy

 How long is couples therapy and what is the average time couples spend in therapy?

 Unlike individual therapy, I only work with couples for sessions that are 55 minutes or longer.
 Couples often take time getting into their issues and once conflicts and pain are unearthed, the added time helps de-escalate and properly address what’s been opened up.
-I work with couples weekly to begin as changing communication and relational patterns is a diligent process and requires an invested commitment from both partners.
-The length of time couples spend in therapy often varies, but it is recommended couples commit to at least 4-6 months of weekly therapy.
+I often work with couples weekly to begin as changing communication and relational patterns is a diligent process and requires an invested commitment from both partners.
+The length of time couples spend in therapy often varies, but it is recommended couples commit to at least 5-6 months.
 Some couples will spend a year in therapy or more pending their specific needs.